Axinom/mosaic-media-template/README.md

 You can find these keys and values usually in the `.env.template` file of the workflow.

-## Development notes

-- `zapatos` models will be generated after `yarn db:commit` but you can trigger the generator manually via `yarn internal:zapatos`.
-- Run `yarn test:reset:dbs` before running `yarn test` in case new test files were created or existing ones renamed or moved.
-- To obtain a development-time auth token for a service, run `yarn util:token` in that service's workspace.
-There should also be a corresponding permissions file under that service's `scripts/resources`.
-For a working example see `package.json` in the Media Service.

 ## Deploying the services via Mosaic Hosting Service

 ### Pre-requisites for deploying any service